Cyclokitty/100DaysOfCode2/log.md

 # Day 44: July 10, 2017

 Working on a css speed run.
 Need to work on my css and html!
 Also, worked on one of the interview questions intermediate algos.
 Deep object merging.
 Interesting!

+# Day 45: July 11, 2017

+I finally finished the fidget counter app!
+It works!
+I packaged it and the ridiculous cat icon I made works too.
+Nice!

+Also worked on a bunch algos, and one of the concept questions: event loop which I understand now!
+Hurrray!!

+This was an excellent day!